Home

 Ugghh!
 What awful definitions.
 I prefer to make up my own since I can't find a decent one to to describe what it really is:

-"Atopic Dermatitis is a skin disorder
+"Atopic Dermatitis is entirely preventable

-when the underlying problems of
+and treatable when the underlying

-inappropriate hygiene, toxicity, nutritional deficiencies
+problems of inappropriate hygiene, toxicity,

 and immune system health are resolved.